 - A required New Student Seminar class emphasizing the academic and social skills necessary in transitioning to college

-- 1-2 courses that fulfill General Education or Major requirements
+- 1-3 courses that fulfill General Education or major requirements

 Is the Learning Community my complete fall schedule?

-No - at New Student Orientation, you will select about two additional classes to create a complete fall schedule
+No, you will select about two additional classes to create a complete fall schedule.

 Who is Eligible for a Learning Community?

-Undeclared students participate in Learning Communities comprised of required General Education courses
+Discovery/Undeclared students participate in Learning Communities that reflect the theme of their Discovery track.
+These communities are comprised of required General Education courses.